Shad02w/Youtube-Chat-in-Fullscreen/README.md

 # Youtube-Chat-in-Fullscreen
-A chrome extension creates a overlay to show Youtube live chat when in full screen
+A chrome extension creates an overlay to show Youtube live chat when in full screen

 ## Key Features

-- Show a live chat overlay when you watching Youtube live stream in full screen
+- Show a live chat overlay when you are watching Youtube live stream in full screen
 - Support video pages with chat replay
 - Move and resize the overlay as you want
 - Adjustable font size and background opacity